 Niacin is found in, and critical for the health of every cell in your body.
 NADH is the reduced form of NAD (Nicotinamide Adenine Dinucleotide), making it the “active” form which can donate electrons.

 NADH is the primary carrier of electrons from glucose and lactate for ATP synthesis.
-ATP is the fuel source for mitochondria.
+ATP is the fuel source produced within mitochondria.
 The power supply in each of your brain cells.
 So you need niacin to produce NADH to transfer the energy from the food you eat into a type of energy your body can use.

 Niacin naturally occurs in foods like eggs, fish, meat, milk, peanuts, mushrooms, green vegetables, and yeast.